- Home

 - Be a Minnesota resident

-Please Note: The Mobile Home Application must be attached with the Owner-Occupied or the Relative Residential Homestead Application.
+Please Note: The Mobile Home Application must be attached with the Homestead Application.

 Contact Us